AyushmaanPandey11/Movie-Recommendation-App/README.md

             - onAuthChanged is defined in the Header Component as header will be available in rendering of any component and we are navigating only from here and whenever there will be change in auth this function will be called and it will navigate.
 - Bug fix - Unsubscribe the onAuthChanged callback(Good Practise).
+- Used tmdb api for NowPlaying Movie and used it in the useNowPlayingMovies for fetching.
+- Fetching VideoTrialer in MainContainer.
+Video Title & Video Background

 # Project Layout
 - Login/Signup Form
     - Header